What is Transactional Funding?

 What Are Some Alternatives to Transactional Funding?

-If investors can’t close quickly or are unable to work with a closing agent who deals with transactional funding, other funding sources may be required such as:
+If a wholesaler can’t close quickly or are unable to work with a closing agent who deals with transactional funding, other funding sources may be required such as:

 - Asset-Based Hard Money Loans